 Getting a visa to Kenya is relatively easy.
 For many countries, including EU and USA citizens, one can get a visa on arrival at the airport.
 The requirements differ from country to country.
-The link listed above will provide full details for each country.

 The following countries do not need visas to travel to Kenya: